IN THE SUMMERTIME * 50 YEARS OLD *

 “Travelling on a bus with my class in June 1970, the bus driver played for us German NDR-Radio very loud!

-“With the start of the first rhythm of In The Summertime, my English teacher, Alan Hodgkinson jumped up out of his seat on the first row and danced through the whole bus all the time of the song.
+“With the start of the first rhythm of In The Summertime, my English teacher, Alan Hodgkinson jumped up out of his seat on the first row and danced through the whole bus.
 This was the start for the whole class to party, too!
 I never will forget this!

-“I had the wish to travel with an much older friend to the summer-festival on the german Isle of Fehmarn where Mungo Jerry was the headliner together with Jimi Hendrix and Canned Head – but my parents said “no chance – you´re to young”!
+“The wish to travel with an much older friend to the summer-festival on the German Isle of Fehmarn where Mungo Jerry was the headliner together with Jimi Hendrix and Canned Head.
+My parents said “no chance – you´re too young”!

 “I never will forget this feeling with the summer-smelling air, the summer-burn and the taste of ice-cream in one hand and potato chips in the other.